weddings bring out the best and worst in us

 Doesn’t any happy couple want to go to Europe or make a down payment on a house instead?
 With the $23,000 spent on the average affair, why do so few people take the money and run?

-Because -- as I was reminded at my nephew’s nuptials last weekend -- there’s nothing like a big fat wedding.
+Because -- as I was reminded at my nephew’s nuptials -- there’s nothing like a big fat wedding.

 The affair was a huge success.
 The two families, from different religions, mixed and mingled with affection.
 The weather was perfect.
 The food was good.
 The music and dancing were sensational.